FMLA: New York

-- New York does not currently require state family and medical leave for employees of private-sector employers.
+- New York employers are subject to a variety of family and medical leave laws.
 See Family and Medical Leave.

 - An employee may be eligible for temporary disability benefits while on leave under the federal Family and Medical Leave Act.
 See Temporary Disability Insurance.

 - An employee may be eligible for paid family leave benefits when taking leave to care for a family member with a serious health condition, to bond with a new child or due to a qualifying military exigency.
 See Paid Family Leave.

 - An employer may be required to provide leave for pregnancy and adoption.
 See Pregnancy Leave and Accommodation; Adoption Leave.

 - An employer with 20 or more employees must provide unpaid leave to eligible employees whose spouse is on leave while deployed during a period of military conflict.
 See Family Military Leave.